linkedin/cruise-control/docs/wiki/User Guide/REST-APIs.md

     within their corresponding partitions
   * Trigger a preferred leader election on the partitions to migrate the leader replicas off the broker/disk

 Set `skip_urp_demotion` to true will skip the operations on partitions which is currently under replicated; Set `exclude_follower_demotion` will skip operations on the partitions which only have follower replicas on the brokers/disks to be demoted.
-The purpose of these two parameters is to avoid the URP recovery process blocking demoting execution.
+The purpose of the former is to prevent the URP recovery process from blocking the demotion execution, the latter ensures that the demotion operation is limited to leaders.

 ### Stop the current proposal execution task
 The following POST request will let Kafka Cruise Control stop an ongoing `rebalance`, `add_broker`,  `remove_broker`, `fix_offline_replica`, `topic_configuration` or `demote_broker` operation: